-For a complete breakdown of the cost of the program including tuition, books, and fees, refer to the website (www.iot.edu) and/or the catalog addendum.
+For a complete breakdown of program costs including tuition, books, and fees, refer to the website (www.iot.edu) and/or the catalog addendum.

 Admissions Process

 The admissions policy is designed to be fair and equitable for all persons applying to the Physical Therapist Assistant (PTA) Program.
 Prior to consideration for admission to the PTA Program, the prospective student must first satisfy the admissions requirements for the Institute of Technology as stated in the Academic Catalog.
 An overview of the admissions process is represented in the graphic below followed by the specific requirements.